-During the years, the Company had the following employee benefit expenses payable to their directors and management.
+During the years ended 31 December 2022 and 2021, the Company had the following employee benefit expenses payable to their directors and management.

-(Unit: Baht)

-Consolidated and Separate financial statements
+Consolidated and Separate Consolidated and Separate financial statements

-For the years ended 31 December

-2021 2020
+2022 2021

-Short-term employee benefits 17,932,198 18,141,686
+Short-term employee benefits 17,175,797 17,932,198

-Post-employment benefits 1,366,900 1,572,532
+Post-employment benefits 1,102,142 1,366,900

-Total 19,299,098 19,714,218
+Total 18,277,939 19,299,098

-27. Dividends
+26. Dividends

-Dividends Approved by Total dividends Dividend per share Million Baht Baht Dividends from the operating The annual general meeting of 91.95 0.15 result for the year ended the Company's shareholders 31 December 2020 No. 1/2021 on 1 April 2021 Interim dividend from the The Board of Director's Meeting of 61.30 0.10 operating result for the the Company's No. 4/2021 nine-month period of 2021 on 11 November 2021 153.25 Dividends from the operating The annual general meeting of 171.64 0.28 result for the year ended the Company's shareholders 31 December 2019 No. 1/2020 on 2 April 2020 Interim dividend from the The Board of Director's Meeting of 61.30 0.10 operating result of the 2020 the Company's No. 4/2020 first half year on 12 November 2020 232.94
+Dividends Approved by Total dividends Dividend per share (Million Baht) (Baht) Dividends from the operating The Annual General Meeting of 98.08 0.16 result for the year ended the Company's shareholders 31 December 2021 No. 1/2022 on 7 April 2022 Interim dividend from the The Board of Director's Meeting of 61.30 0.10 operating result for the the Company's No. 4/2022 nine-month period of 2022 on 10 November 2022 159.38 Dividends from the operating The Annual General Meeting of 91.95 0.15 result for the year ended the Company's shareholders 31 December 2020 No. 1/2021 on 1 April 2021 Interim dividend from the The Board of Director's Meeting of 61.30 0.10 operating result of the the Company's No. 4/2021 nine-month period of 2021 on 11 November 2021 153.25

-28. Segment information
+27. Segment information

 The Company operations involve a single reportable operating segment of hire purchase of motorcycles and are carried on in the single geographical area of Thailand.
 Segment performance is measured based on operating profit or loss, on a basis consistent with that the Company's chief operating decision maker (Managing Director) used to measure operating profit or loss in the financial statements.
 As a result, all of the revenues, operating profits and assets as reflected in these financial statements pertain to the aforementioned reportable operating segment and geographical area.
-In addition, the Company has no major customer with reserve of 10 percent or more of an entity's revenues during the year 2021 and 2020.
+In addition, the Company has no major customer with reserve of 10 percent or more of an entity's revenues during the year 2022 and 2021.

-29. Commitments
+28. Commitments

-29.1 Guarantees
+28.1 Guarantees

-As at 31 December 2021 and 2020, there was an outstanding bank guarantee of Baht 10,000 issued by a bank on behalf of the Company as a guarantee for a post office box.
+As at 31 December 2022 and 2021, there was an outstanding bank guarantee of Baht 10,000 issued by a bank on behalf of the Company as a guarantee for a post office box.

-29.2 Employee Joint Investment Program
+28.2 Employee Joint Investment Program

-The Company has an Employee Joint Investment Program ("the EJIP"), one of the Company's staff welfare benefits, which offers staff of the Company who voluntarily join the EJIP a savings scheme under which for purchase shares of the Company.
-EJIP members pay monthly contributions in a certain amount and the Company pays contributions on behalf of EJIP members at the same amount but not higher than 5 - 7.5 percent of their basic salaries based on their position.
+The Company has an Employee Joint Investment Program ("the EJIP"), one of the Company's staff welfare benefits, which encourages the Company staff to voluntarily join the EJIP savings scheme under which they can purchase shares of the Company.
+EJIP members pay monthly contributions in a certain amount, and the Company pays contributions on behalf of EJIP members at the same amount but not higher than 5 - 7.5 percent of their basic salaries based on their position.
 However, total contributions for each year will not exceed 60 percent of their basic salaries.
 In addition, the Company pays additional contributions to EJIP members by considering their length of service, with a minimum of 3 years' service required.

-During the year, the amount contributed by the Company to EJIP members was presented under the caption of personnel expenses.
+The amount contributed by the Company to EJIP members was presented under the caption of personal expenses.
+However, the EJIP was discontinued in 2021.

-29.3 Service agreements
+28.3 Service agreements

 The Company has entered into service agreements.
-The terms of the agreements are generally between 1 and 2 years.
-As at 31 December 2021, future minimum lease payments required under these non-cancellable service contracts were as follows:
+The terms of the agreements are generally 1 year.
+As at 31 December 2022 and 2021, future minimum lease payments required under these non-cancellable service contracts were as follows: